 Mechanical tasks such as entering customer forms can take advantage of this technology and from there create database more quickly.
 The subsequent treatment of this database will allow us to give a more personalized treatment if the information is analyzed and correctly worked.

-As we have started saying, the first utilities of the OCR were to help the disable and they continue to exist and have improved over time.
+As we have started saying, the first uses of OCR were to help people with disabilities and they continue to exist and have improved over time.
 The current tools, through OCR technology, allow transforming documents to braille or audio files.
-In that way, companies dealing with the public may also offer their services to people with vision or hearing problems.
+In that way, companies dealing with the public may also offer their services to people with vision problems or hearing loss.

 OCR for signature solutions

-OCR technology facilitates certain procedures that are becoming more common these days, such as the documents management that needs to be signed on mobile devices.
-Viafirma Documents accomplishes this through its application that supports both digitized and biometric signature.
+OCR technology simplifies certain daily processes, such as eSigning documents on mobile devices.
+Viafirma Documents meets this requirement through its app that supports both digitized and biometric signatures.
 This information is stored and can later be used as further evidence.